1961–62 NHL season: Playoff bracket

+The top four teams in the league qualified for the playoffs.
+In the semifinals, the first-place team played the third-place team, while the second-place team faced the fourth-place team, with the winners advancing to the Stanley Cup Finals.
+In both rounds, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

 Semifinals

 The Black Hawks returned to the Finals, by defeating the first-place Canadiens four games to two in the semifinal.
 In the other, the second-place Maple Leafs defeated the Rangers, also in six games to advance to the Finals.